 I practice all the memory methods discussed to ensure I really understand how they work.
 Given my pathetically poor natural memory, I am constantly shocked by how effective they can be.
 Through working on my 40 memory experiments, I am committing vast amounts of information to memory.
 I competed in the Australian Memory Championships, taking the Senior (over 60) title in the two most recent events.

 In Memory Craft I talk about the two memory aids I use daily, The Bestiary for memorising names and anything using words.
 I use The Visual Alphabet for anything which needs sequence, such as a speech, shopping list, to-do list or my bird list when out in the field.
 The images for the Visual Alphabet and the first two pages of the Bestiary are in Memory Craft.
-I have now published the full Bestiary as a small book.
-I have included the Visual Alphabet as I often use the two together.
+I have now published the full Bestiary along with the Visual Alphabet as a pdf file.

 Grounded: Indigenous Knowing in a Concrete Reality is an academic essay on Indigenous knowledge systems and the implications for education.